 Here at the Red Ants Pants Foundation, we believe in teaching and sharing practical skills that can be used in our day-to-day lives, work places and while we’re out exploring all that Montana has to offer.
 Having the skills to work with timber can be incredibly useful and rewarding.
 Whether it is for a career choice or home ownership, knowing how to work with wood and use the related hand and power tools is a valuable skill.

 Each year, using proceeds from our Red Ants Pants Music Festival, we host a three-day-plus Timber Skills Course designed to empower and educate women of all skill levels on the basic understanding, maintenance and operation of hand and power tools.
-This year we are excited to announce an addition to our existing Timber Skills course – participants now have the option to participate in either the Chainsaw 101 or Construction 101 course.
+We are excited to continue our expanded Timber Skills offerings – participants have the option to participate in either the Chainsaw 101 or Construction 101 course.

 The Chainsaw 101 program is designed for beginner to intermediate chainsaw users.
 Participants will learn about different types of chainsaws and features, basic maintenance and use, as well as how to fell, buck, and limb trees.